 The British pride themselves on being a nation of dog lovers.
-However, Chris Pearson reveals that Britain’s canine savoir-faire was conditional and only certain types of dogs were acceptable in ‘civilised’ countries.
-As a colonial power, Britain sought to spread these particular ideas of how humans and canines should relate, globally.
+However, Chris Pearson reveals that colonial Britain’s canine savoir-faire was conditional and only certain types of dogs were acceptable in 'civilised' countries.

 In 1947 The Abeokuta Women’s Union staged an influential tax revolt.
 How can understanding these women’s sense of time, including their vision for the future, increase our historical understanding?